nreamaroon/academic-kickstart/content/home/experience.md

   description = """Predictive modeling, statistical analysis, and assay validation for drug discovery.

   * Built data visualization dashboard with an interactive interface (Tableau) to improve high-throughput screening efficiency.
-  * Deployed and maintained machine learning models for real-time analysis of EC50 from target dose response curves.gi
+  * Deployed and maintained machine learning models for real-time analysis of EC50 from target dose response curves.

   """